sivanshiii/LibWoman/README.md

 # LibMan
-a shitty (and unsecure) library management system made for a school project.
+a crappy (and unsecure) library management system made for a school project.

 all documentation is in the program